emilymalecbrown/emb-static/posts/pipedream-fun.md

 I recently needed to book the ferry to get off the island, but there was no car availability.
 Some things caught my eye as I was going through the checkout:

 1. The reservation system issues you a reservation id before you book the ferry.
-2. The url to check availability can be hit over and over with that reservation id (session doesn't expire).
+2. The url to check availability can be hit over and over with that reservation id (session doesn't expire quickly).
-3. The availability of ferrys was changing quickly.
+3. The availability of ferries was changing quickly.

 I had written a cron-job to check for product availablity on a site awhile back, and decided this would be another good usecase.